lorentzo/IntroductionToComputerGraphics/projects/modeling_animation/readme.md

 2. Editing objects: materials (20 points)
 3. Modeling objects (20 points)
 4. Animation basics (20 points)
-5. (Optional) Physical simulation (25 points)
+5. (Optional) Physical simulation (30 points)
-6. (Optional) Instancing (25 points)
+6. (Optional) Instancing (30 points)
-7. (Optional) Character animation (25 points)
+7. (Optional) Character animation (30 points)
-8. (Optional) Using 3rd party rendering engines (25 points)
+8. (Optional) Using 3rd party rendering engines (30 points)
-9. (Optional) Python programming (25 points)
+9. (Optional) Python programming (30 points)
-10. (Optional) Geometry nodes (25 points)
+10. (Optional) Geometry nodes (30 points)

 Grading:
-* Tasks: 1-4 must be solved and in total result in 75 points.
+* Tasks: 1-4 are foundations and in total result in 75 points.
-* Tasks: 4-9 are optional and each bring 25 points.
+* Tasks: 4-9 are optional and each bring 30 points.
+Any optional task can be chosen but tasks 1-4 should be solved before for understanding the basics.
 These tasks are for those who want to do more and/or have more project points.
 * Maximum number of points is 100

 ## Deliverables

+For successful project submission it is required to:
-1. Blender files and rendered results (image or animation) for each task
+1. Create Blender files and rendered results (image or animation) for each task
-2. Documentation for each task explaining what has been done and how (performed steps) and resulting images
+2. Write Documentation for each task explaining what has been done and how (performed steps) and resulting images
 3. Upload Blender files and documentation to any cloud service (e.g., Google Disk)
-* If you are interested, you can show your work on popular 3D art sites such as: https://sketchfab.com/ and https://www.artstation.com/.
-Note: if you are using 3rd party models or data, make sure that licence permits usage and it is nice to cite the sources of models that you are using in the description.
+   * If you are interested, you can show your work on popular 3D art sites such as: https://sketchfab.com/ or https://www.artstation.com/.
+Note: if you are using 3rd party models or data, make sure that licence permits usage.
+Also, it is nice to cite the sources of models that you are using in the description.
-4. Send cloud repository link (or 3D art site link) at latest on 8.4.2023.
+4. Send cloud repository link (or 3D art site link) at latest on **8.4.2023.**

 ## Project tasks

+NOTE: project tasks leave space for you to play and investigate.
+Therefore, it is up to you how you solve the tasks.
+The main point is that you cover the main requirements.

 ### 1. Objects, lights, camera and render!